Asonja12/Asonja12/README.md

 Welcome to My GitHub Profile 👋

-Hello, I'm Asonja, a passionate front-end developer with a keen interest in creating engaging and user-friendly web experiences. 👨‍💻
+Hello, I'm Asonja, a passionate Python Developer, Rest API and Full stack Web developer with a keen interest in creating engaging and user-friendly web applications. 👨‍💻

 ## About Me